201 KAR 26:145. Code of conduct.

 (8) Release of confidential information.
 The credential holder shall release confidential information upon court order or to conform with state law, including KRS 422.317, or federal law or regulation.

-(9) Reporting of abuse of children and vulnerable adults.
-The credential holder shall be familiar with the relevant law concerning the reporting of abuse of children and vulnerable adults, and shall comply with those laws, including KRS 620.030.
+(9) Reporting of abuse or neglect of children and adults.
+The credential holder shall be familiar with the relevant law concerning the reporting of abuse or neglect of children and adults, and shall comply with those laws, including KRS 620.030 and KRS 209A.030.

 (10) Discussion of client information among professionals.
 If rendering professional services as part of a team or if interacting with other appropriate professionals concerning the welfare of the client, the credential holder may share confidential information about the client if the credential holder takes reasonable steps to ensure that all persons receiving the information are informed about the confidential nature of the information and abide by the rules of confidentiality.